arnelap/boxzilla.js/README.md

 # Boxzilla.js

-Boxzilla.js is a simple JavaScript library for creating boxes which can pop-up or slide-in at predefined moments.
+Boxzilla.js is a simple lightweight JavaScript library for creating boxes which can pop-up or slide-in at predefined moments.
+It's just a single script coming in at 18kb (minified) with no other dependencies.

 This is the script powering the [Boxzilla plugin for WordPress](https://boxzillaplugin.com/).